graphcore/tutorials/feature_examples/tensorflow/inspecting_tensors/README.md

-Graphcore
----

-## Inspecting tensors using outfeed queues and a custom optimizer
+# Inspecting tensors using outfeed queues and a custom optimizer

 In this example we train simple pipelined and non-pipelined models on the MNIST numeral dataset and show how outfeed queues can be used to return activation and gradient